Generative second-language acquisition: The Logical Problem of Acquisition

 Some researchers deny the existence of any domain specific linguistic knowledge.
 They contest the existence of the logical problem of acquisition and the existence of UG hypothesized to fill the alleged explanatory gap.
 If this is true it would throw the generative approach to SLA into question.
 Supporters of GenSLA argue, however, that in order to disprove the logical problem of acquisition detractors would have to either show there are no instances of poverty of stimulus properties or when input alone is insufficient, one needs to explain the child's resulting competence in virtue of the operation of domain general cognitive mechanisms, statistical learning or processing considerations.
 They subsequently point to the fact that this has not yet been attempted exhaustively and no parsimonious alternatives have been offered to explain how poverty of stimulus properties are acquired.
 The logical problem of language acquisition is thought to prevail so long as there are any poverty of stimulus properties that cannot otherwise be accounted for.

+Beyond L2

+The recent decades have witnessed an expansion of L2 field to L3 acquisition.
+The main researchers and publishing venues remained the same while the number of models and hypotheses regarding multilingual language acquisition have soared.
+Nearly all of them are nested in generative linguistics.
+There are three main groups of models: partial transfer, wholesale transfer, and those rejecting transfer.
+The key question on which the models differ is what the source of linguistic transfer is, and what the role of previous languages are.